 Experience: Management & supervision

-The University of Warwick has been running its own internship programmes since 2012.
+The University of Warwick ran its own internship programmes over a number of years.
 We combine our own learning with CIPD and ISE advice to produce good practice that we know leads to productive, motivated interns.
 We know that the Manager will have the biggest impact on the internship experience, so our advice below outlines the approach we believe will bring the best out in your intern.
 It is important that there is always a dedicated line manager for you intern.

 Interns want to work productively for you and showcase their abilities.
 You can support this by treating them as a regular employee as far as possible, while recognising that additional guidance is likely to be needed to aid their short-term development (Legislation relating to this: Less Favourable Treatment Regulations 2002).